FullBoreStudios/django-heroku-api-flutter-stack/README.md

 # django-api-flutter-stack
 Latest Django, DRF and Flutter quick start project.

-# Should I use this template to start my project quiz:
+# Welcome to the "Should I use this template to start my project" Quiz:
 - I want Django and DRF to build a site + API
 - I want sane defaults set up for API permissions
 - I want to connect flutter to this api and do authentication stuff